NationalAssociationOfRealtors/EngagementOnChain/README.md

 ## Prerequisites
 - Docker and docker-compose (https://www.docker.com/)
 - Linux or Mac
+- Angular (test with 'ng -version', install with 'npm install -g angular-cli')
+- Golang (test with 'go version' install with instructions from the web)
+- TypeScript (test with 'tsc -v' install with 'npm install -g typescript')
+- tsLint (test with 'tslint -v' install with 'npm install -g tslint')

 Special note for Docker for Mac users:  Make sure you have the working directory shared by specifying the it in Preferences->File Sharing".